ErkinTunc/Roman-Numbers-Flight-Management/docs/flight_management/tests-FlightManagement.md

 ### PassagerTest

-`PassagerTest` should verify the behavior of the `Passager` class.
+`PassagerTest` verifies the creation and validation of passengers.

-It should check that:
+It checks that:

-- the constructor initializes name, passport number, age and phone number;
+- the constructor initializes last name, first name, age and passport number;
-- immutable fields cannot be changed after construction;
-- `setTelephone(...)` updates the phone number.
+- `setTelephone(...)` updates the phone number;

-At the moment, this test class still needs to be implemented.
+- null or blank last name is rejected;
+- null or blank first name is rejected;
+- negative age is rejected;
+- null or blank passport number is rejected;
+- null or blank phone number is rejected.

+### PaiementTest

+`PaiementTest` verifies the payment lifecycle.

+It checks that:

+- a new payment starts with status `EN_ATTENTE`;
+- `debiter()` changes the payment status to `DEBITE`;
+- `rembourser()` changes the payment status to `REMBOURSE`;
+- a negative amount is rejected;
+- debiting twice is forbidden;
+- refunding before debit is forbidden.

 ### ReservationTest